Connections on trivial vector bundles over projective schemes: Introduction

 \subsection{Acknowledgements}

 The first named author is partially supported by a J. C. Bose Fellowship.
-The research of second named author is funded by the Vietnam National Foundation for Science and Technology Development under grant number 101.04-2019.315 and the ICRTM under the grant number ICRTM01\_2020.06.
-The third named author thanks M. van der Put for his conscientious reply concerning the main theme of this work and K.-O. St\"ohr for shedding light on the theory of curves.
+The second named author is supported by the Vietnam Academy of Science and Technology under grant number CTTH00.02/23-24 and the Vingroup Joint Stock Company -- Vingroup Innovation Foundation under the project code VINIF.2021.DA00030.
+The third named author thanks M. van der Put for his conscientious reply concerning the main theme of this work, K.-O. St\"ohr for insights on the theory of curves, and C. Bonaf\'e and T. Delcroix for help with groups of type $G_2$.
 He also thanks the CNRS for granting him a research leave in 2020 which allowed for parts of this text to be elaborated.
+All authors thank the referee for this journal for many remarks which made the text much clearer and for suggesting that we think about what is now Corollary \ref{04.01.2023--1}.